sebnitu/vrembem/docs/_packages/modal.md

 - Sets `tabindex="-1"` on all modal dialog elements if `setTabindex` is set to `true`.
 - Moves all modals in the DOM to a location specified in the `moveModals` option.
 - Adds the `click` event listener to the document.
-- Adds the `keyup` event listener for closing modals with the `esc` key.
+- Adds the `keydown` event listener for closing modals with the `esc` key.

 ```js
 const modal = new Modal();